Mayko2003/test-git-commands/README.md

 # FETCH

-git fetch -> update local repo from remote repo, just bring the changes to the files
+git fetch -> update local repo from remote repo, it only works for check if there are changes

 # PULL

-git pull -> it does a git fetch and then a git merge
+git pull -> it does a git fetch for check if there are changes and then a git merge for include change